jagrutiiiii/Stayora/README.md

 # Stayora

-Stayora is a hotel web application where the owner can list their homes and hotels and specify the price and location details.
+Stayora is a web application where the user can list their homes and hotels and specify the price and location details.

 The admin/owner of the listing can delete and edit the listing.